sjrahimian/virtual.forest.mind/note-my-thoughts-on-note-taking.md

 # Virtual.Forest.Mind CLI Tool

-## Learning About PKM
+## Summary

-This is the story my personal alternative to OneNote, "virtual.forest.mind", as well as learnings and thoughts on the matter.
+Learnings and thoughts on the matter of note-taking, and how "virtual.forest.mind" came to be.

 ## Introduction

-After a few days of reading and researching on note-taking and *personal knowledge management* (PKM), as well as different applications, PARA, [Zettelkasten](https://sacredkarailee.medium.com/understanding-zettelkasten-notes-d7eb3fae0c45), and it's [fleeting/reference/permanent notes](https://writing.bobdoto.computer/zettelkasten/), [second brain](https://www.ssp.sh/brain/second-brain/), [digital gardens](), plaintext, wiki, etc. Learning all that was fascinating and after reflecting a bit, I realized that creating a note vault, second brain, digital garden — whatever you want to call it — will be modelled to some extent on how that individual processes, organizes, and stores information; that is to say the virtual, physical, and mental environments are all *reflections* of one another (and while an apriori hierarchy could be established, they also simultaneously influence each other).
-This did not make it any less difficult for me to know where exactly to start, especially when learning about PKM.
-Needless to say, I was still confused and doubtful about what I need.
+After a few days of reading and researching on note-taking and *personal knowledge management* (PKM), as well as different applications, [Zettelkasten](https://sacredkarailee.medium.com/understanding-zettelkasten-notes-d7eb3fae0c45), and it's [fleeting/reference/permanent notes](https://writing.bobdoto.computer/zettelkasten/), [PARA/second brain](https://www.ssp.sh/brain/second-brain/), [digital gardens](), plaintext, wiki, etc. Learning all that was fascinating and after reflecting a bit, I realized that creating a note vault, second brain, digital garden — whichever method and whatever you want to call it — will be modelled to some extent on how an individual processes, organizes, and stores information; that is to say there are different methods and tools for different people (there is no "one size fits all").
+Furthermore the virtual, physical, and mental models of how someone organizes information are all *reflections* of one another (and while an *a priori* hierarchy could be established, they will also simultaneously influence each other).
+This did not make it any less difficult for me to know where exactly to start my own PKM.
+I was still confused and doubtful about which PKM method and tools where right for me, and so I kept searching.

 [*Is the concept of Personal Knowledge Management flawed?* by ElrioVanPutten](https://www.reddit.com/r/ObsidianMD/comments/zkefis/is_the_concept_of_personal_knowledge_management), [*Networked Thought* by jzhao.xyz](https://jzhao.xyz/posts/networked-thought), and [*Stop Procrastinating With Note-Taking Apps Like Obsidian, Roam, Logseq* by Sam Matla](https://www.youtube.com/watch?v=baKCC2uTbRc) were important material that provided well-thought opposing views to the note-taking rabbit hole.
 I had been drawn in by all the note-taking "glitter", and lost sight of __*means*__ and __*ends*__.
-It was still a worthwhile learning, but definitely can get caught up in the hype, and not end up writing.
-Ultimately I concluded that taking notes and concocting a structure is a personal endeavour, the initial step in building an organic environment that meets one's requirements, flow, use case, groove, feng shui, etc., i.e., find what works for you and start.
+It was still a worthwhile learning, but one can get caught up in the hype, and end up never writing.
+Ultimately I concluded that taking notes and concocting a structure is a personal endeavour, the initial step in building an organic environment that meets one's requirements, flow, use case, groove, feng shui, etc., i.e., **find what works for you and just start__.

 ## PKM: Journey & Goals